NTIA/LFMF/README.md

 ## Running Tests ##

-TODO-TEMPLATE: Update this section if needed, based on tests in the repo
-TODO-TEMPLATE: Add any other testing info, such as links to available data

 If you've configured tests when building the project, for example by using one of the "Release" or "Debug" CMake presets, you can run the included unit tests as follows: